The Motorbike Frog gets its name from the sound it makes - like a motorbike changing gears, followed by some growls and croaks.

-These frogs are large, growing up to 10 cm, with long back legs.
-After a sunbake, they can be green with gold mottling, or in colder conditions they can be dark brown or olive coloured.
+Motorbike Frogs are large, growing up to 10 cm, with long back legs.
+After a sunbake, their colour can change to green with gold mottling, or in colder conditions they can be dark brown or olive coloured.
 Their bellies are pale green to light brown.

 Tadpoles and adults of this species need to sunbathe for an hour or two each day for healthy growth.

-Keep an eye out for Motorbike Frog eggs in ponds and permanent water sources with lots of vegetation near you, as they breed from spring to late summer each year.
+Keep an eye out for Motorbike Frog eggs in ponds and permanent water sources with lots of vegetation during breeding season from spring to late summer.
 Females lay their eggs in clumps on vegetation floating in a pond or growing slightly underwater.

 The tadpoles grow up to 8 cm long, and swim in schools when small.
 They are usually a translucent yellow colour with some darker areas, but become darker with deep fins and pointed tails as they grow.
-They can be hard to spot as they hide amongst plants and roots in permanent water sources.
-They mainly eat algae.
-In March to April, Motorbike Frog tadpoles turn into frogs.
+They can be hard to spot as they hide amongst plants and roots.
+They mainly eat algae and from March to April, Motorbike Frog tadpoles turn into frogs.

-Motorbike Frogs live mainly on the ground, but can also climb up low tree branches or shrubs, amongst rocks or even up brick walls and windows to a height of 2 m!
-These adventurous frogs love to eat other smaller frogs and insects, so they are good to have in the garden to keep the bug numbers in check.
+Motorbike Frogs live mainly on the ground, but can also climb up low tree branches or shrubs, amongst rocks or even up brick walls and windows to a height of 2 m.
+These adventurous frogs eat other smaller frogs and insects, so they are good to have in the garden to keep the bug numbers in check.

 These frogs live in streams, swamps, dams and ponds - including suburban garden ponds.